jf32dev/Web-pack-for-RB/README.md

 See [BRANCHES.md](BRANCHES.md) for an explanation.

-## Clone repository
-Be sure to include the recursive command the first time you clone the repository to include any submodules.

-    git clone git@bitbucket.org:bigtincan/hub-web-app-v5.git --recursive

-# Pulling
-To fetch the latest code, including submodules.

-    git pull && git submodule update --init --recursive

 ## Install & update dependencies
 Make sure you are running the latest version of Node.js, `npm` and `yarn`.